MicrosoftDocs/EMDocs/EMDocs/Solutions/fasttrack-center-benefit-process-for-ems-microsoft-responsibilities.md

 -   For a single-forest environment:

-    -   Installing a directory synchronization server between your Active Directory Domain Services (AD DS) and the eligible Microsoft online services (if required).
+    -   Installing a directory synchronization server between your Active Directory Domain Services (AD DS) and the eligible Microsoft online services (only guidance if required).

-    -   Configuring password synchronization (password hash) to Microsoft Intune (Azure Active Directory) with the Azure Active Directory Connect tool.
+    -   Configuring password synchronization (password hash) to Microsoft Intune (Azure Active Directory) with the Azure Active Directory Connect tool. (only guidance if required).

         > [!NOTE]
         > Development and implementation for custom rules extensions are out of scope.